neumannjan/marketplace/docs/installation.md

 ## Installation Instructions

-{% hint style="info" %}
-Good knowledge of [Laravel](https://laravel.com/docs/5.6) is an advantage for those installing and maintaining the application.
+?> Good knowledge of [Laravel](https://laravel.com/docs/5.6) is an advantage for those installing and maintaining the application.
   Instructions below contain, however, all necessary installation information.
-{% endhint %}

 `cd` to the project directory.